Logo JSF

 Julian Schwinger Fellowship at UCLA

-A recent $1.2 million gift from JSF established a first-of-its-kind graduate fellowship in the UCLA College of Letters and Science.
-This comprehensive fellowship will enable Ph.D. students to focus on their research without undue financial pressure by providing, for a maximum of four years, full tuition and fees along with an inflation-protected stipend of $42,000 a year.
-An additional allowance of $3,000 a year for academic travel is part of the fellowship award.
+A $1.2 million gift from JSF established a first-of-its-kind graduate fellowship in the UCLA College of Letters and Science.
+This comprehensive fellowship will enable Ph.D. students to focus on their research without undue financial pressure.
+The fellowship provides, for a maximum of four years, full tuition and fees, a generous stipend, and a research allowance.

-The inaugural Julian Schwinger graduate fellowship will be awarded in March 2014 to an outstanding graduate student interested in pursuing research in the field of physics.
+The inaugural Julian Schwinger graduate fellowship was awarded in March 2014 to an outstanding graduate student interested in pursuing research in the field of physics.

 The Directors of JSF are convinced that knowledge creation is the key product of a leading university, such as UCLA, and this fellowship will enable generations of young physicists to pursue their passions and make a difference.
 We can think of no better way to honor the monumental legacy left by Julian Schwinger, one of the finest physics scholars of the 20th century.